Taste and see that the Lord is good; blessed is the one who takes refuge in him.

 - Even when we try to figure out things on our own, God still protects us.

 - Even if trusting God in a difficult situation looks ridiculous, God is our best defense.
 David knew comical-looking trust allowed a young shepherd boy with a sling to kill a giant soldier in full body armor.

-- Even if you think a situation will not turn out well, God will keep you safe.
+- Even if we think a situation will not turn out well, God will keep us safe.

 Out at a restaurant with my son for Mother’s Day, I ordered a bowl of mussels.
 “Would you like to try one?”
 I asked.
 He put one on his fork.
 “Don’t look too closely,” I suggested, “just eat it.”
 He smiled.
 “It’s better than I expected,” he said.